 Each store is a reflection of not only an earlier era, but of its community.
 When designing the décor for a new location, Singleton and his team research the town’s history to identify artifacts that will complement the town and region.
 An antique bicycle hangs on a store wall just outside Portland, Oregon.
 Often called “The Sock Capital of the World,” Fort Payne, Alabama’s store has an entire wall of sock-themed pieces paying homage to anything from sock stretchers to knitting machines.
 Maybe your local Cracker Barrel is located in a town known for mining, dairy cows or agriculture.
 Rest assured that a small piece of that community’s history made it into the museum that is a Cracker Barrel store.

-- There are about 90,000 pieces in the Cracker Barrel Décor Warehouse and another 700,000 in stores.
-All items are originals—there are no reproductions.
+- There are approximately 90,000 pieces of authentic Americana in the Cracker Barrel Décor Warehouse and another 700,000 in stores.
+All items are originals – there are no reproductions.

-- Every Cracker Barrel Old Country Store has an ox yolk and a horseshoe hanging over the front door, a traffic light over the restrooms, a rifle over the mantle, a wall telephone next to the mantle, and a cracker barrel with a checker board in front of the fireplace.
+- Every Cracker Barrel has an ox yoke and a horseshoe hanging over the front door, a traffic light over the restrooms, and a barrel with a checker board in front of the fireplace.

-- Once items are cleaned, prepped and catalogued, they are kept on shelves in the front part of the Decor Warehouse until they are pulled and sent to stores.
+- Once items are cleaned, prepped and catalogued, they are kept on shelves in the Décor Warehouse until they are pulled and sent to stores.

-- Each store has an average of 1,000 items
+- Each store has an average of 1,000 pieces of décor.